istio/istio.io/content/en/blog/2024/v1-apis/index.md

 $ helm install istio-base -n istio-system --set experimental.stableValidationPolicy=true -set revision=x
 {{< /text >}}

-This feature is only compatible with [Kubernetes 1.30](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/).
-The validations are created using [CEL](https://github.com/google/cel-spec) expressions.
-Users can modify the validations in the sample `Stable Validation Policy` for their specific needs.
+This feature is compatible with [Kubernetes 1.30](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) and higher.
+The validations are created using [CEL](https://github.com/google/cel-spec) expressions, and users can modify the validations for their specific needs.

 ## Summary